dolfno/PQILookoutVision/README.md

 pip install -r requirements.txt
 Scripts:
 anomaly_picam: this script runs the main function that calls to take a picture with the picam and run inference.
 This is the script to run for the demo
-In the terminal: python anomaly_picam
+In the terminal: python anomaly_picam.py

 anomaly_webcam: test script to run on your laptop.
-Calls to take a picture with your webam and run inference In the terminal: python anomaly_webcam
+Calls to take a picture with your webam and run inference In the terminal: python anomaly_webcam.py